• Skip to main content

 • Maximum user weight 350lbs

-• Large, cushioned running deck
+• A large, cushioned running deck

 • Built-in heart rate sensors on handrails